apostrophecms/apostrophe-forms/README.md

 ## Running your own code when a form is submitted

 Subclass the module and override the `afterSubmit` method which is provided for this purpose.

+## Changelog

+0.5.3: fields now have a `fieldId` which will improve CSV export (however, not saving yet).
+The next minor version will be a bc break in the way content is saved in the collection.

+The forms widget now shows only the selected form, not all of them!